vertwo-oss/plite/README.md

 ### Use Case: Vanilla PHP + some convenience.

-In the early days of `plite`, there used to be the case that there was a simple class called `Ajax` in `plite` that would help you generate pages by just providing some convenience functions in a class.
+In the early days of `plite`, there used to be the case that there was a simple class called `Web` (which used to be called `Ajax`, pre-autumn 2025) in `plite` that would help you generate pages by just providing some convenience functions in a class.

 In other words, you would use "vanilla" PHP routing; URLs would simply point to PHP pages, and "paths" in the URL reflected the layout of files in the application directory.
 This would be affected by things like `DocumentRoot` and `VirtualHost`, at least in Apache HTTPD parlance.

-Then, you just the `Ajax` class to help you with stuff (like pulling files out of POSTs, or seeing request times, etc).
+Then, you just use the `Web` class to help you with stuff (like pulling files out of POSTs, or seeing request times, etc).

 And, you can still use `plite` this way.

 ### Use Case: Programmatic Routing.

-Sure.  `plite` supports arbitrary, programmatic routing, too.
+`plite` also supports arbitrary, programmatic routing, too.
 To do that,
 you have to do a bunch of crap:

 1. Use something like a `.htaccess` file, to push routing to a custom page.
 2. Use the `route.php` in the `web-template` directory.
-3. Subclass the `PliteRouter` class...
+3. Subclass the `WebRouter` class...
 4. ...but for it to work, you have to control **Environment Variables** on the server.